OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-a-package-to-an-azure-web-app/index_configurestep_(,2018.5).partial.md

-## Step 2: Create an Azure Account {#DeployingapackagetoanAzureWebApp-Step2:CreateanAzureAccount}
+## Step 2: Create an Azure account {#DeployingapackagetoanAzureWebApp-Step2:CreateanAzureAccount}

 If you haven't already, create an [Azure Account](/docs/infrastructure/deployment-targets/azure/index.md) to grant Octopus Deploy access to your Azure Subscription.

-## Step 3: Configure your Azure Web App Step. {#DeployingapackagetoanAzureWebApp-Step4:ConfigureyourAzureWebAppstep}
+## Step 3: Configure your Azure web app step {#DeployingapackagetoanAzureWebApp-Step4:ConfigureyourAzureWebAppstep}

 1. Add a new `Deploy an Azure Web App` step to your [project's deployment process](/docs/deployment-process/steps/index.md).